-Hand making Christmas decorations is popular for a reason.
-We not only get to make things but also have a use for our creations, bring them out year after year and pass them onto family.
 I created a Powertex Christmas wreath for the Powertex UK design team using the Winter Secret Art Box which had a red and gold theme, so I layered up the sparkle for a rose gold finish.
-It can even be used outdoors when cured!
+It can even be used outdoors when cured, perfect for your front door.

 Powertex Christmas wreath by Kore Sage